a3g/A3G-SpectatorCam/README.md

-Fork from https://github.com/BaerMitUmlaut/A3G-SpectatorCam to add compability with https://github.com/a3g/a3g-mission-template
+Forked from https://github.com/BaerMitUmlaut/A3G-SpectatorCam to add compability with the [A3G Framework](https://github.com/a3g/a3g-framework-modules).

-# A3G-SpectatorCam
+#A3G Spectator Cam
 A simple spectator cam script made for AGM users.
 Compatible with ACRE and TFAR.

-## Usage
+##Usage
 To activate the camera when the player gets killed just copy the following lines of code into your Description.ext:
 ```c++
 respawnTemplates[] = {"A3G_SpectatorCam"};